Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ---

-## Lab1c.py - User Input & Arithmetic Operations
+## Task3 - User Input & Arithmetic Operations
 **Objective**: Practice using the input() function, type conversion, and basic arithmetic operations in Python.

 **Instructions:**
-- Open the file lab1c.py.
-Fill in the required fields in the comment section.
+- Create a new python file with name `task3.py` and add the required comments as you did in the last two tasks.
 - The script should incorporate a variable called `num1` and take its value from user using input() function.
 - The script should have another variable named `num2`.
 The value of `num2` should also be taken from user.
 - Convert the variables to float using the `float()` function.